Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State has played 10 games, with eight wins against the spread.
+- In Oklahoma State's 10 games this season, it has eight wins against the spread.

-- The Cowboys have been favored by 10.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Cowboys have two against the spread wins in three games as a favorite of 10.5 points or more.

-- Oklahoma State's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Oklahoma State's games this year have gone over the total in four out of nine opportunities (44.4%).

+- The Cowboys average 32.2 points per game, comparable to the 33.5 per matchup the Red Raiders allow.

-- Oklahoma State is 2-0 against the spread and 2-0 overall in games when it records more than 33.5 points.
+- Oklahoma State is 2-0 against the spread and 2-0 overall in games when it scores more than 33.5 points.

-- In games that Oklahoma State churns out over 406.9 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Oklahoma State picks up more than 406.9 yards, the team is 4-0 against the spread and 4-0 overall.

-- This year, the Cowboys have turned the ball over 12 times, while the Red Raiders have forced 12.
+- The Cowboys have 12 turnovers this season, equal to the number of takeaways for the Red Raiders.

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.